fgnass/configurify/README.md

 module.exports = require('./' + profile);
 ```

-The __configurify__ transform will require the module on the server and pass
+The configurify transform will require (and therefore execute) the module on the
-the exported object to `JSON.stringify()`.
-The serialized configuration will
+server and serialize the exported object using `JSON.stringify()`.

-then be bundled by browserify and exposed to the client.
+The browserify bundle will then contain that serialized object rather than your
+original code.

-Whether the transform is applied or not depends on the modules file name.
-By
+Whether the transform is applied to a certain module depends on the module's
-default all files that match the `**/conf/*` glob pattern will be transformed.
+file name.
+By default all files that match the `**/conf/*` glob pattern will be
+transformed.

 ### Usage